leancloud/cpp-sdk/README.md

 =======
 AVOSCloud C++ SDK.

-how to set up a playground on Mac OS X
+How to set up a playground on Mac OS X
 ======================================

 The instructions below have been tested only on Mavericks.

-prerequisites
+Prerequisites
 -------------

 - homebrew, a package management tool for Mac OS X